West Virginia Court Records

 - Non-violent Felonies - A waiting period of 5 years should have elapsed from the date of conviction, sentence completion, or release, whichever is the latest.

-Convictions for DUIs and traffic offenses committed while holding a Commercial Driver's License (CDL) or while operating a commercial vehicle are not eligible for expungement in West Virginia.
+Convictions for DUIs and traffic offenses committed while holding a Commercial Driver's License (CDL) or operating a commercial vehicle are not eligible for expungement in West Virginia.

 How to Prepare for Traffic Court in West Virginia